byuflowlab/GeometricTools.jl/README.md

       since it may have troubles linking the python libraries, instead follow the official [Paraview](https://www.paraview.org/Wiki/ParaView:Build_And_Install).

-# Extra Instructions for MacOS
+# Extra Setup Instructions for MacOS
-  * The examples call Paraview from the command line as a Julia command wrapper of the form `run(`paraview`)`, requiring Paraview to be accessible from the command line.
+  * Every example in `examples/` call Paraview from the command line as a Julia command wrapper of the form `run(``paraview``)`, requiring Paraview to be accessible from the command line.
 If you installed Paraview as a precompiled application, Paraview is not accessible from the command line unless you add it into the system path.
-To do so, add this line to the `.bash_profile` file:
+To do so, add this line to your `.bash_profile`:
     ```bash
     export PATH=$PATH:/Applications/ParaView-5.4.0.app/Contents/MacOS/
     ```